lassehav-oamk/openapi-assignment/README.md

 One user should have the following information:

 - id (unique identifier, number)
-- companyName : string (User company name)
+- name : string
-- companyAddress: string (Company address)
+- address: string
 - emergencyContactPerson (object with the following properties)
   - name : string
   - phoneNumber : string